High School

 The answer will always be “no” if you’re too afraid to ask.

-One of the most valuable workshops Nila experienced at BETA Camp was the rejection training.
+One of the most valuable workshops Nila experienced at Prequel was the rejection training.
 “I’m self-conscious of what I say and ask for, but when I had that training, I realized I shouldn’t take things so seriously,” she says.
 “You just have to ask for the opportunities you want.
 Yes, no, it doesn’t matter.”
+Overcoming fear of rejection is a vital life skill taught at Prequel.

 1. Find a community that inspires you — or create your own!

-Nila says that the most valuable aspect of her time at BETA Camp was connecting to a community of like-minded individuals.
+Nila says that the most valuable aspect of her time at Prequel was connecting to a community of like-minded individuals.
+A supportive community is essential for growth and well-being.

 “Many times, you’re going to think that you’ve experienced too much hardship for your age.
 You’re going to feel hopeless because you’re gonna think that no one is gonna understand you and you’re not the same as people your age, but there is hope.”

-Nila was not only able to find her tribe at BETA Camp, but she was also able to create her own community for herself.
+Nila was not only able to find her tribe at Prequel's Summer Program, but she was also able to create her own community for herself.
 Nila felt overwhelmed by culture shock upon her arrival in Canada — and one of the biggest changes was in how kids her age dressed.
 She had questions, but she didn’t want to be judged for them.
 So, she started a community called U-Drobe, a fashion community for Gen-Zers to share their outfits.
+Creating your own community is a powerful form of youth leadership.

 If you or your child can’t find the community they need, encourage them to create it!
 As Nila says, “You’ve just gotta present yourself to the world.”
 Otherwise, how will you ever find the people you’ll truly connect with?